salehmiri90/Terraform-Course/03-Terraform-Fundamental-Blocks/03-04-Providers-Dependency-Lock-File/README.md

 terraform destroy

 # Delete Terraform Files
-rm -rf .terraform    # We are not removing files named ".terraform.lock.hcl, .terraform.lock.hcl-ORIGINAL" which are needed for this demo for you. rm -rf terraform.tfstate*
+rm -rf .terraform    # We are not removing files named ".terraform.lock.hcl, .terraform.lock.hcl-backup" which are needed for this demo for you. rm -rf terraform.tfstate*
 ```